-If you are interested in animals and their roles in our world and how animal health and science go together, the Animal Veterinary Science (AVS) program at CWI is for you!
-This program offers...
+If you are interested in animals and their roles in our world and how animal health and science go together, the Animal Veterinary Science program at CWI is for you!
+This program offers students a...

 Agriculture is a major industry in Idaho and throughout the United States.
 If you are looking to broaden your horizon within the field and bring a unique skill set to the job market, this program will provide you with the foundation to be successful advancing agriculture through a variety of avenues.
 Various coursework allows students to broaden their knowledge in Agricultural Business Management, Plant and Soil Science, and Business Communication.

 Agriculture Business, Leadership, and Education (ABLE) at CWI will foster a comprehensive understanding of, and lifelong appreciation for, the contributions of agriculture in the local, statewide, national, and global community.
 Our Agriculture program will empower students to meet the challenges of their individual career goals as well as enable them to be responsive to future changes in the agricultural industries.